jinellearanjo/calibration-pwa/README.md

 # Calibration Uncertainty Calculator

-A Progressive Web App for GUM-compliant calibration uncertainty calculation, validation, and PDF/Excel certificate generation.
+A Progressive Web App for calibration uncertainty calculation, validation, and PDF/Excel certificate generation.
 Built for Instruworks LLC FZ, Dubai.
 Complies with ISO/IEC 17025:2017.

 ## What It Does